What Is Positioning In Marketing?

 Improve Sales

-When consumers understand why your product or service is the best solution to their needs, it increases their confidence in making a purchase.
-Clear positioning drives consumer preference, which translates into increased sales and revenue.
+When consumers understand why your product or service is the best solution to their needs, it increases their confidence in purchasing.
+Precise positioning drives consumer preference, which translates into increased sales and revenue.

 Define A Clearer Target Market